Industry News July 2020

 New Creative Group announced the development of a new cultural precinct for Tasmania, valued at $90 million.
 The new Launceston Creative Precinct centres around an education facility for a next generation of digital creators, hoping to drive new creative economies to regional Australia.

-The 11th edition of Pause Festival will be held in February 2021 as a hybrid event, featuring a programme of online and in-person experiences.
+The 11th edition of Pause Festival will be held in February 2021 as a hybrid event, featuring a program of online and in-person experiences.

 Tasmania’s award-winning arts and cultural festival, The Unconformity, has announced the appointment of Kate Harrison as the organisation’s General Manager.